EmielV2002/HaptiCAD/README.md

 # HaptiCAD
-A PC peripheral bassed on the smartknob project by scottbez1.
+A PC peripheral based on the smartknob project by scottbez1.